samuba/computervision-telegram-bot/README.md

 # computervision-telegram-bot
-A bot that you can send pictures and he will tell you what he see's
+A bot that tries to understand you're pictures